SASE-Space/ot-openness-comparison/README.md

 ...

 ### Bosch Rexroth CtrlX
 Bosch Rexroth is a long competitor of all previous mentioned vendors and they launched their new control platform about five years ago.
-This platform runs on Linux and the RealTime is enabled with Preempt-RT.
-It is a very powerful platform because of its open strategy on integrating different apps via snap package manager.
-Everyone can create snaps and integrate those as apps even for modular machine designs but also via an open app-store-like ctrlX-World platform.
-It is also possible to add Matlab snaps, HMI snaps, Node-Red, Codesys V3.5, CtrlX Plc and many more.
-Those snaps can interact via a powerful DataLayer which is similar to ADS from the TwinCAT world but more modern and with a RealTime capable fast lane.
+The platform allows for multiple applications to be developed and deployed via Bosch Application Store, CtrlX.
+The Operating System that CtrlX is built on is Ubuntu Core (18/20), therefore applications are packages as "snaps".
+Snaps main feature is there immutability and packaging is based on cgroups.
+Its possible for anyone to create a SNAP and integrate with the machine therefore offering flexibility to combine multiple applications such as Matlab snaps, HMI snaps, Node-Red, Codesys V3.5 etc. However for SNAPs to be secure they have to be signed which is only done by submitting the application to Ubuntu itself (therefore exposing your intellectual property).
+Those snaps can interact via a DataLayer which is similar to ADS from the TwinCAT world with a RealTime capable fast lane.
 Bosch Rexroth also offers drives where the ctrlX Core can be directly integrated, which enables a machine manufacturer to build machines with a very small footprint.
 Their operating system CtrlX-OS is available for many different platforms.
 - [Documentation](https://docs.automation.boschrexroth.com/welcome/) & [HowTos](https://developer.community.boschrexroth.com/t5/Store-and-How-to/bg-p/dcdev_community-dev-blog/label-name/rex_c_How-to)
 - [First Steps](https://docs.automation.boschrexroth.com/doc/361295008/first-steps/latest/en/)